 High blood pressure creates damage to the body for years before you even start feeling symptoms.
 Hypertension can damage or narrow your arteries due to the high pressure inside your body.

-When blood vessels’ pressure occurs for years, it can start forming bulges, known as aneurysms.
-If one of these bulges ruptures, internal bleeding would be the result that could lead to fatal consequences.
-High blood pressure may also be the culprit of an enlarged heart when it’s forced to work harder to pump blood, leading to a higher risk of a heart attack.
+When blood vessels experience high pressure for years, they start forming bulges, known as aneurysms.
+If one of these bulges ruptures, the result is internal bleeding that could lead to fatal consequences.
+High blood pressure may also be the culprit of an enlarged heart which must work harder to pump blood, leading to a higher risk of a heart attack.
 Hypertension can also cause heart failure and coronary artery disease, both of which lead to chest pains and heart attacks.

-Researchers have already noted the benefits of CBD on inflammation-causing diseases such as multiple sclerosis and arthritis.
-CBD can also be of benefit when it comes to the inflammation of the heart.
+Researchers have also noted the benefits of CBD on inflammation-causing diseases such as multiple sclerosis and arthritis.
+CBD can also be used to reduce inflammation in the heart.